pgrm/pgrm.github.io/_posts/2014/2014-08-31-create-windows-8-metro-like-tiles-with-bootstrap-and-angularjs.markdown

   return directive;
 })
 {% endhighlight %}

 As you can see, the directive is very easy and straight forward to start with.
 This might not have the same feature richness of other libraries which are several KB large, but you see what it does.
 You don't have unnecessary clutter around your code and it just works.

 And if you want your tiles to organise automatically like in Google+ for instance, you can combine it with [Masonry](http://masonry.desandro.com/) and this awesome and very lightweight directive to use Masonry together with AngularJS: https://github.com/klederson/angular-masonry-directive.

+I've also created a plunk so you can directly play with a sample version: http://plnkr.co/edit/Ffgrxq?p=preview Feel free to fork it and post your variations in the comments below.
+Looking forward to many different tiles :)